Hybrid Azure environment

 For the past year-and-a-half I've been on my own through a small LLC, mostly tinkering with AI — connectors that let AI reach real systems, command-line helpers, and a small platform for running them.
 Now thinking about what's next — IT, infrastructure, AI, or wherever those overlap.
 Born and raised here, and still in Aptos.

-Web applications and small dashboards built to display data, glue APIs together, and automate the workflows a team has outgrown.
+Small apps and dashboards built to display data, glue APIs together, and automate the workflows a team has outgrown.
 Quick to ship, friendly to maintain, designed for the humans who actually use them.

 A small platform for spinning up and managing AI agents — for teams who want capable assistants without a heavyweight enterprise contract.